Amitaarav/Netflix-GPT/README.md

 ✅ **Firebase Hosting** for seamless production deployment.
 ✅ **Secure & scalable backend** powered by Firebase.

+✅ **Bug fixed:** Sign up user display name and profile picture update -- If any user is not logged in redirect /browse to login page and vice-versa

+✅ **Good Practice:** powered by Firebase.

+- Unsubscribed to the onAuthStateChanged listener when the component unmounts to prevent memory leaks.

+     --whenever we see string eg: photoUrl use constant variable to store it and use it later -- added hardcoded values to the utils/constants.js -- registered TMDB & created an app and got the api key and added it to the constants.js -- Got Data from TMDB nowplaying
+     -- put this data in Redux store and use it in the component

+-  MainContainer
+      --VideoBackground
+      -- VideoTitle
+   -- Secondary Container
+      -- MovieList * n
+      -- Cards * n

+-- Custom hooks for now playing movie list API
+-- Created movieSlice
+-- update store woth movie data
+- planning for mainContainer and SecondaryContainer
+-- Fetch data from API and store it in Redux store
+-- Embeded the Youtube video and make it autoplay and mute -- Tailwind css to make mainContainer look awesome
 ---

 ## 📌 Installation & Setup